-The RDA mission is brought to life by Working Groups (WGs) and Interest Groups (IGs).
+The RDA mission is brought to life by Working Groups (WGs), Interest Groups (IGs) and Communities of Practice (CoP).
 WGs have a lifespan of 12-18 months and are the main vehicle for producing the RDA Outputs, which are the technical and social infrastructure solutions that enable data sharing, exchange, and interoperability.
 IGs operate without a time limit, and are committed to directly or indirectly enabling data sharing, exchange, or interoperability.
 There are currently about 30 Working Groups and about 60 Interest Groups actively working on topics across RDA.
-In addition, Birds of a Feather (BoF) groups are convened at the biannual RDA Plenaries to gauge the interest in a new topic.
+CoPs, announced in December 2020, investigate, discuss and provide knowledge and skills within a specific discipline and/or research domain.
+Over the coming months, we expect to see several CoPs established within the organisation.
+Lastly, Birds of a Feather (BoF) groups are convened at the biannual RDA Plenaries to gauge the interest in a new topic.

 The groups conduct much of their work online and in virtual meetings, but most groups also have breakout sessions at the RDA Plenaries, which are held biannually (see below for more information).

-Once you have become an official member by registering on the RDA Web site and agreeing to the RDA guiding principles, you can become involved in a variety of ways, including by providing comments and feedback on the documents currently for review by the RDA community, joining existing Working and Interest Groups, starting your own group, attending Plenary meetings, and/or by participating in RDA governance elections.
+Once you have become an official member by registering on the RDA Web site and agreeing to the RDA guiding principles, you can become involved in a variety of ways, including by providing comments and feedback on the documents currently for review by the RDA community, joining existing Working and Interest Groups (and soon CoPs), starting your own group, attending Plenary meetings, and/or by participating in RDA governance elections.
 For a personal perspective on engaging with RDA, please have a look at the Blog post from Tomasz Miksa: "From A “Newbie” To An “Expert” In Less Than Two Years - How To Engage In The RDA Activities?".

 Commenting on Documents